 - Your healthcare provider will tell you how many ENTOCORT EC capsules to take.
 Your healthcare provider may change your dose if needed.

-- Take ENTOCORT EC in the morning.
+- Take ENTOCORT EC 1 time each day in the morning.

 - Take ENTOCORT EC capsules whole.
 Do not chew or crush ENTOCORT EC capsules before swallowing.